Skip to main content

 });

-Note that the imageURLParts.length - 2 call is relevant to this code as it matches the Cloudinary folder path.
-You may need to update this to suite your Cloudinary folder name.
+The imageURLParts.length - 2 call is specific to this code as it matches the Cloudinary folder path.
+You may need to adjust it for your Cloudinary folder name.

-q_auto:best - Uses a less aggressive algorithm.
-Generates bigger files with potentially better visual quality. q_auto:good - Ensures a relatively small file size with good visual quality. q_auto:eco - Uses a more aggressive algorithm, which results in smaller files of slightly lower visual quality. q_auto:low - Uses the most aggressive algorithm, which results in the smallest files of low visual quality.
+q_auto:best uses a less aggressive algorithm.
+Bigger files, potentially better visual quality. q_auto:good ensures a relatively small file size with good visual quality. q_auto:eco uses a more aggressive algorithm, producing smaller files of slightly lower visual quality. q_auto:low uses the most aggressive algorithm, producing the smallest files at low visual quality.

-Last but not least we extend our fetch() handler as well so that the newly created URL is requested from the server.
+We then extend the fetch() handler so the newly assembled URL gets requested from the server.

 <img